Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 > Wooden pillars and beams support the ten-foot-high ceiling of this ice-cold cellar, which is split in two by a five-foot-thick brick wall.
 A thin mist covers the floor.
 Each half of the cellar features an eight-foot tall wooden partition that doubles as a wine rack.
 The western rack stands empty, but the eastern one is half filled with wine bottles.
 ^5b6

-Unless they have been drawn outside, five [[/5.
-Mechanics/Bestiary/Plant/Needle Blight.md|needle blights]] and one [[/5.
-Mechanics/Bestiary/Humanoid/Druid.md|druid]] (NE male human) lurk in the eastern portion of the cellar.
+Unless they have been drawn outside, five [[5.
+Mechanics\Bestiary\Plant\Needle Blight.md|needle blights]] and one [[5.
+Mechanics\Bestiary\Humanoid\Druid.md|druid]] (NE male human) lurk in the eastern portion of the cellar.
 If they are here when the characters enter that part of the cellar, read:

 > [!quote] ...
 >
 > Something moves behind the eastern wine rack.
 Through the holes, you glimpse a half dozen humanoid figures, one with a full rack of antlers.
 You hear a gravelly voice mutter the words of a spell.
 ^5b7

-On his first turn, from behind the wine rack, the druid casts a [[/5.
-Mechanics/Spells/Thunderwave.md|thunderwave]] spell, which shatters `dice: 1d20 + 10` (`1d20 + 10`) of the wine bottles as it resounds throughout the cellar.
+On his first turn, from behind the wine rack, the druid casts a [[5.
+Mechanics\Spells\Thunderwave.md|thunderwave]] spell, which shatters `dice: 1d20 + 10` (`1d20 + 10`) of the wine bottles as it resounds throughout the cellar.
 The druid then orders the needle blights to attack.

 The cellar gets markedly colder the closer one gets to the north wall.
 Against that wall in the eastern portion of the cellar rest three frosty barrels containing Purple Grapemash No. 3, a fact that is emblazoned on each barrel's side.
 A single bottle of Purple Grapemash No. 3 lies on the flagstone floor in the western half of the cellar.